The best towns in Herefordshire for a day trip

 The River Wye wends through Ross and there are plenty of riverside pubs to view it from including the White Lion and Hope and Anchor.
 Whilst the terrace at the Royal gives a birds eye view of the river and beyond.

-1hr 4 minutes from Pearl Lake.
+Ross-on-Wye is a 1hr 4 minutes car drive from Pearl Lake.
 58 minutes from Arrow Bank.
 1hr 10 minutes from Rockbridge

 Sep 2024